 The credit scoring algorithm likes to see credit balances around 20% of the credit limit.
 That means if your credit limit is $1000, you would ideally never carry a balance higher than $200.

-It happens to the best of us, we get into the holiday spirit and just start swiping away.
+It happens to the best of us, we get into the holiday spirit and start swiping away.
 But in the case of that $1000 credit limit, if you charge the Twelve Days of Christmas and suddenly your balance is $900, you will see your score decrease significantly.
 This decrease will stick around until you are able to pay down that balance.